Cookies disclaimer

 It was built in 1955 as a gift from the Soviet Union to Poland - it was Josef Stalin's idea to build the Palace of Culture and Science.

 This building is a controversial place in the capital of Poland.
 Many people still consider it a symbol of Soviet dominance over Poles.
-It's not the most charming building in Warsaw but it became one of the major Warsaw sightseeing places.
+It's not the most charming building but it became one of the major Warsaw sightseeing places.
 It's also an excellent orientation point for Warsaw visitors.

 The most interesting museums are: